openstack/keystone/doc/source/devref/development.environment.rst

 We recommend establishing a virtualenv to run Keystone within. virtualenv limits the Python environment to just what you're installing as dependencies, useful to keep a clean environment for working on Keystone.
-The tools directory in Keystone has a script already created to make this very simple:

 .. code-block:: bash

-    $ python tools/install_venv.py
+    $ tox -e venv

-This will create a local virtual environment in the directory ``.venv``.
+This will create a local virtual environment in the directory ``.tox``.
 Once created, you can activate this virtualenv for your current shell using:

 .. code-block:: bash

-    $ source .venv/bin/activate
+    $ source .tox/venv/bin/activate

 The virtual environment can be disabled using the command: